YuenWaHo/EEP-Sousa-WeaningAge/README.md

 ## Data Availability

-The data supporting the findings of this study are currently withheld for ongoing analysis towards future publications.
+The data supporting the findings of this study are currently retained for ongoing analysis in preparation for future publications.
 We plan to make the data publicly accessible upon completion of the study.
 For interim data requests or metadata inquiries, please contact [Yuen-Wa Ho](mailto;hoyuenwa@cetacea-institute.org).

 ## Authors